Project 100,000: Background

 At various times, the United States Armed Forces has recruited people who measured below specific mental and medical standards.
 During World War II, those who scored in certain lower percentiles of mental aptitude tests were admitted into service.
 However, this experience eventually led to a legal floor of IQ 80 to enlist.
 Another instance occurred in the 1980s due to an error in setting the score norm on the Armed Services Vocational Aptitude Battery.

+President John F. Kennedy created the Task Force on Manpower Conservation in 1963 to look into draft eligibility issues.
+The task force, which included Defense Secretary Robert McNamara, found that "one-third of all young men in the nation turning 18 [years old] would be found unqualified if they were to be examined for induction into the armed forces".
+Of the third, half were due to men failing the Armed Forces Qualification Test.
+As a result, the army developed the voluntary Special Training and Enlistment Program in 1964, which provided additional and specialized instruction to men who had failed to meet the eligibility requirements. $16 million was requested by President Lyndon B. Johnson to fund the project, which Congress declined, believing the Army was overstepping into education.
+McNamara, who had proposed the project, would later use it as the basis for Project 100,000.

 By October 1966, monthly draft calls had been steadily increasing for 15 consecutive months; it stood at 49,300, the highest since early 1951, the peak mobilization period of the Korean War, when 80,000 men a month were called up.
 In a series of decisions, the Pentagon lowered its required score for induction on the Armed Forces Qualification Test to as low as the 10th percentile – a 6% drop.

 According to Hamilton Gregory, author of McNamara's Folly: The Use of Low-IQ Troops in the Vietnam War:

 McNamara was a lover of technology ...
 McNamara believed he could win the war in Vietnam through the use of advanced technology and computerized analysis ...
 And he believed he could raise the intelligence of men through the use of video tapes.